-Eric was most recently seen on stage in New York at the IRT Theatre as Seymour in The Koan of Seymour and at Dixon Place as Aeneas in Dido and Aeneas.
-He also stars in, co-directs and produces and the web series, The Digressions.
+Eric was most recently seen on stage regionally in Portland at Artists Repertory Theatre in Magellanica and in New York at the IRT Theatre as Seymour in The Koan of Seymour and at Dixon Place as Aeneas in Dido and Aeneas.
+He has a part in the upcoming HBO series Succession and stared in, co-directed and produced and the web series, The Digressions.

 He is a founding artistic director of the critically-acclaimed Furious Theatre Company in Los Angeles, for which he received the Pasadena Arts Council’s Gold Crown Award and the Debut Award from Back Stage West.
 On stage at Furious he originated the roles of Bill in Canned Peaches in Syrup and Clay in An Impending Rupture of the Belly (2007 Actor of the Year – Stage Scene LA).
 Regionally Eric played the role of Julie Gordon in Paradise Lost at the Tony Award-winning Intiman Theatre in Seattle.
 He also played the role of Don Weston in the short film Fifths.